abenki/codebase-agent/README.md

      ```bash
      uv run src/main.py
      ```
-     Then type your questions, and the agent will respond step-by-step.
+     Then type your questions, and Craft Code will respond step-by-step.

 Use the `--logs` flag to enable detailed debugging output during execution.